 The truth is the entire math curriculum used in traditional teaching situations, employing textbooks, relies on memorizing nothing but FACTS, RULES, FORMULAE AND PROCESS!

 Our job as educators is to decode this mathematical language of symbols into a concrete reality.
 This is what the method does.
+For a free sample, a 20 page .pdf of how to teach multiplication with manipulatives, go to the main page and click upper right where it says FREE eBook.

 Teacher's Handbook for Teaching Math with Manipulatives